Checea: Geography

 Checea is located in the west of Timiș County, 37 km from Timișoara and 16 km from Jimbolia, the nearest town.
 It borders the commune of Cărpiniș to the north, the village of Bobda to the east, Serbia to the southwest and the commune of Uivar to the south.

 Climate

 Checea's climate is classified as warm and temperate.
 The thermal regime is moderate, due to the oceanic and Mediterranean influences.
-In general, winters are mild and short; the first snow falls on average on 29 November, and the last until mid-March.
+In general, winters are mild and short; the first snow falls on average on 29 November, and the last falls around mid-March.
 The number of days with snow cover is on average less than 30 per year, due to the penetration of warm air from the south, and the thickness of the snow layer is reduced, around 5 cm.
-Summers are warmer and longer than other lowland areas.
+Summers are warmer and longer than other in lowland areas.
 The coldest month of the year is January, with an average temperature of -1.5 C. July is the warmest month of the year; the temperature in July averages 21.6 C. The multiannual average precipitation reaches 570-600 mm.
 Most precipitation falls in summer (about 30%), followed by spring, autumn and winter (about 20%).